 - There is also free baby stuff, such as food, groceries, fruits, cereal, and more from regional pantries.
 This can not only help feed the child, but a box of groceries can also assist the entire family.
 Locate free food banks.

-There are dozens of local charities that provide free baby stuff as well.
+There are dozens of local charities and churches that provide free baby stuff near you as well.
 They focus on certain states, counties, or cities.
 Many of the non-profit organizations not only provide free items to new moms or dads (or those that are expecting a newborn), but they also offer counseling as well as referrals to financial aid.
 Whether the applicant is a single mom, a relative watching the infant, or working poor, infant and baby supplies are available.
 Find a church, charity, or regional non-profit to try for assistance.

 - Portland area - Includes Multnomah, Clackamas, and Washington County

 Free baby furniture programs – With a new child in the home, the family needs to ensure they have the proper furniture for the newest members of their family.
 It needs to be safe to use for a newborn.
 Also, the parent needs to be sure to use these items properly.
-Below are some resources to help low income families, including information on how the Salvation Army can help.
+Below are some resources to help low income families, including information on how the Salvation Army near you can help.

 - Cribs are needed so the baby has a place to sleep each night that is safe and warm.
 This can be expensive to buy, but charities and thrift stores may offer baby cribs in an emergency or similar items.